 Choosing one or multiple ways to demonstrate interest in a college can increase your acceptance odds significantly.
 Colleges want to know you really want to attend, after all.
 So visit the colleges on your list, opt for an interview, follow them on social media, and keep up a steady stream of communication with them.
 They do check, and it does matter.

 You’re more than your grades, and colleges know that.
 They want to know what you’re interested in, what you’ve participated in, and what you’ve dedicated yourself to.
-Colleges prefer to see one or two extracurriculars you’ve really put a lot of time and effort in, as opposed to many activities that you’ve only been lightly involved in.
+Colleges prefer to see one or two extracurricular activities you’ve really put a lot of time and effort in, as opposed to many extracurricular activities that you’ve only been lightly involved in.
 It could be a sport, a club, a hobby, a community activity, or more!

 Showing a steady commitment to the field of your chosen major shows that you have explored it thoroughly and are making an informed choice, which is a huge plus point.
 For example, if you’re planning on becoming an English major and took a bunch of extra English or writing classes, colleges will be more likely to accept you into the program.
-However, there are pros and cons to declaring a major on your app.
+However, there are pros and cons to declaring your major on your app.

 Letters of recommendation